frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
       <figure>
         <iframe src="https://www.youtube.com/embed/quIf3misSe4?rel=0" width="768" height="432" frameborder="0" allowfullscreen></iframe>
         <figcaption>8.
 Use nuts, bolts and rivets to fasten the structure pieces together.
-When attaching plates it is good practice to at least use 1 bolt per attachment pair.
-This helps prevent the rivets from loosening over time.
 You can make use of assembly mirror to speed up the process since the fasteners are mostly symmetrical.</figcaption>
       </figure>
     </div>
   <div class="mySlides fade">